GrinonBarrett/Taksidos/Core Rules/3=Equipment/2=Armor.md

 Impaired armor is damaged in such a manner as to cause lessor harm and great discomfort to the wearer.
 One donning impaired armor has a -1 penalty to attack rolls, skill checks, and saves.
 Once the armor has become impaired, it may only receive so much more damage before it is also rendered useless.

 ##### Useless Armor
-When wearing armor which is useless, an attacker may choose whether to treat you as being unarmored or gain a +2 bonus to their attack against you.
+When wearing armor which is useless, an attacker may choose whether to treat you as being unarmored or gain a +2 bonus to their attack against you using the armor's default defense.
 Armor rendered useless cannot be repaired and can be sold as scrap for 10% of its value to an armorer if you are lucky.

 **Armor Classification**
 Name, Cost, Weight